Tipping.

 Home Helpers

-Instead of tipping every visit, it's common to give a holiday bonus—usually the cost of one session.
-Babysitters may also be tipped a few dollars each time, especially in some areas.
-A small holiday gift from your child is a nice touch.
+Instead of tipping per visit, it's customary to give a holiday gift—usually the cost of a single visit.
+Babysitters may also be tipped a few dollars per visit, especially in some locations.
+A small holiday present from your child is nice.

-They usually don’t get tips during the year.
-Instead, give an end-of-year bonus—often a month’s salary—and a holiday gift.
-Children should be part of choosing a gift for their nanny.
+They usually don't get tips over the course of a year.
+Give them an end-of-year bonus—often a month's wages—and a holiday gift instead.
+Children should be part of selecting a gift for their nanny.

 Residential Building Staff

-Staff in apartment buildings are typically tipped at the holidays.
-How much depends on where you live, how much help you’ve received, the building type, and how long staff have worked there.
-If you’ve been tipping throughout the year (e.g., for getting taxis or accepting packages), your holiday tips can be smaller.
+Apartment building employees are typically tipped for the holidays.
+The amount depends on where you live, the amount of service you've had, type of building, and how long employees have served you.
+If you've been tipping throughout the year (e.g., for having taxis bring you somewhere or delivering packages), your holiday tips can be lower.

-Some buildings organize a staff holiday fund where residents contribute, and the money is divided among employees based on their role and seniority.
+Some residential complexes have a staff holiday fund whereby residents contribute, and the money is distributed among the employees based on job and seniority.

 Holiday Tips & Gifts

-During the holidays, it’s traditional to thank the people who help you all year—like your dog walker, cleaner, babysitter, hairstylist, doorman, or trash collector.
+During the holidays, it's traditional to thank the people who work for you during the year—like your dog walker, cleaner, babysitter, hairstylist, doorman, or trash collector.

-• Where you live (larger cities usually mean larger tips)
+Where you reside (larger cities in general mean larger tips)

-Some caterers include a gratuity in their price; others let you know a tip is optional.
-It’s best to ask about tipping when you hire the service so there’s no confusion later.
+Some caterers charge gratuity within their fee; some tell you that a tip is voluntary.
+It's best to ask when hiring the service so that there won't be confusion afterward.

-If you’re paying in person (and not being billed later), pay staff before they leave and add a 15–20% tip if it’s not already included.
+If paying on location (and not billed subsequently), pay staff when they depart and add a 15–20% tip if not already included.

-• Catering staff: $10 per person is standard.
-If there’s only one server, give about $20.
+Catering attendants: $10 per head is average.
+If there is only one server, tip around $20.

-• Entertainers (e.g., musicians or magicians): Tip 15–20% of their fee—unless a gratuity is already included in the contract.
+Entertainers (e.g., musicians or magicians): Tip 15–20% of their charge—unless gratuity is already part of the contract.

 Comments